-Midsummer is a tradition in Sweden that takes place every year on a Friday between the 19th and the 25th of June.
+Midsummer is a tradition that takes place every year on a Friday between the 19th and the 25th of June.
 Festivities usually start at noon with a midsummer lunch consisting of pickled herring, fresh potato, chives and sour cream, accompanied by singing and often lots of schnapps.
 For dessert?
 Strawberries, of course.

 Part of the celebration revolves around raising of a large maypole decorated with flowers.
 The maypole is said to be an ancient, phallic fertility symbol of pre-Christian origin.
 Once raised, it becomes the centre of the party and people dance around it.
 Summer is the theme of this festivity and hand-made flower garlands in your hair is a must.

 Many Swedes escape the city to spend this holiday at their summer residences.
 And many choose to go to larger, communal festivities arranged all over Skåne.
 These events are opportunities to participate in the most typically Swedish occasion of the year.